The Crew Motorfest: Gameplay

 The Main Stage, the game's live-service mode, consists of a monthly theme with unique limited-time rewards.
 Each week of each month, players earn experience to fill up the Revisit, Compete, and Explore timelines to earn rewards.
 After filing up one of the Main Stage timelines, the player unlocks the "Legend" timeline, filled with its own set of limited-time rewards.

 Every week, a sub-theme of the main stage theme will be used for the "Summit Contest" (previously called "Summit Clash"), a weekly themed contest where players compete in nine challenges—six races and three feats—to earn points for a tiered ranking of Bronze, Silver, Gold, and Platinum.
-The top 10,000 players with the most points—the Platinum-tiered players—can receive an exclusive prize, including limited-time Summit-exclusive vehicles or titles to display on the name of the player in-game, and the person in first position for each week will have their player name carved into a star for all players to see in Festival Tent, where every player loads into when starting a session in the game.
-The "Custom Show" is a weekly contest where players can customize their vehicle to the weekly "Summit Contest" theme and let players vote for which vehicle they like.
-At the end of the week, the players with the most votes get rewards.

 Like its two predecessors, The Crew Motorfest requires a constant internet connection to play, but on September 12, 2024, Ubisoft announced that Motorfest will be getting an offline mode, following a major controversy from gamers and critics over the shutdown and license revocation of the first game.